On image ideals of nice and quasi-nice derivations over a UFD: Introduction

-An important problem in the area of locally nilpotent derivations is to study the minimal number of generators of the image ideals $I_n$.
+The $1$st image ideal $I_1$ is called the {\it plinth ideal} of $D$.
+An important problem in the area of locally nilpotent derivations is to study the minimal number of generators of image ideals $I_j$.
 When $B=k^{[3]}$, it is well-known that the plinth ideal $I_1$ is principal (\cite[Theorem 5.12]{F}, \cite[Theorem 1]{DK}).
 Freudenburg conjectured that all the image ideals are also principal for $D \in {\rm LND}_k(k^{[3]})$ (\cite[11.2]{F}).
 This conjecture is called the {\it Freeness Conjecture}.

 In this paper, we consider affine $k$-algebras $R$ which are UFDs and investigate the image ideals of irreducible nice and quasi-nice $R$-derivations (see Definition \ref{niceqnice}) on $R^{[2]}$.
+Nice and quasi-nice derivations form a natural intermediate class between general locally nilpotent derivations and the more restrictive \emph{triangular} derivations.
+Recall that a derivation $D$ on $B = R^{[n]}$ is triangular if, in some coordinate system, $DX_1\in R$ and $DX_i \in R[X_1, \ldots, X_{i-1}]$ for each $i\geqslant 2$.
+By a classical theorem of Rentschler (\cite{R}), every $R$-lnd on $R[X,Y]$ is triangularizable when $R$ is a field, but this fails in dimension three.
+The condition $D^2 X_i = 0$ defining a nice (or quasi-nice) derivation is precisely says that $DX_i$ lie in $\mathrm{Ker}(D)$, which is considerably weaker than triangularity yet still strong enough to describe the structure of ${\rm Ker}(D)$.
+Such derivations arise naturally in the study of $\mathbb{G}_a$-actions on affine spaces that fail to be triangularizable or even locally trivial: for instance, the Deveney--Finston example of a proper, non-locally-trivial $\mathbb{G}_a$-action on $\mathbb{C}^5$ (\cite{DeF}) is built from a derivation of this type.

+The kernel of an irreducible $R$-lnd on $R[X,Y]$ was completely described by Bhatwadekar and Dutta when $R$ is a Noetherian domain containing $k$ (\cite{BD97}, see Theorem~\ref{BhD} below), and this description was sharpened by Wang (\cite{W}) in the nice and quasi-nice case when $R$ is a UFD.
+In fact he showed that $\mathrm{Ker}(D)$ is again a polynomial ring $R^{[1]}$, generated by a linear polynomial in the nice case or by a polynomial which is linear in one of the variables in the quasi-nice case (see Lemma~\ref{Wang}).
+In three variables, the first author and Gupta (\cite{DG}) showed that the kernel of an irreducible nice $R$-lnd on $R[X,Y,Z]$, for $R$ a PID, is a polynomial ring $R^{[2]}$ containing a coordinate in $R[X,Y,Z]$ (see Theorem~\ref{Nice}).
+These results give a fairly complete picture of the kernels of nice and quasi-nice derivations, but say little about finer ideal-theoretic invariants such as the image ideals $I_j$, which are studied in the present paper.

 For any $k$-domain $B$ and an lnd $D$ having a slice (i.e., $\exists~s\in B$ such that $Ds=1$), it is easy to observe (see Lemma \ref{ii_slice}) that all the image ideals are equal to the whole ring and hence principal.
 In fact, if $R$ is an affine $k$-domain, then any fixed point free $R$-lnd $D$ (i.e., $(DB)B=B$) on $B=R^{[2]}$ has a slice in $B$ and hence all the image ideals are principal (Corollary \ref{2varufd}).
-So, it is interesting to investigate the situation when $D$ is not fixed point free. {\it Here after in this section we assume $D$ is not fixed point free.}
+So, it is interesting to investigate the situation when $D$ is not fixed point free.
+The main results proved in this paper are Theorem \ref{inice}, Theorem \ref{2varquasi} and Theorem \ref{plinth_quasi_PID}.